Podcast: Control Shift

 Cohosted by Joan Donovan & Olúfẹ́mi O. Táíwò

-Control Shift connects listeners with frontline experts working to equip communities with TALK (Timely Accurate Local Knowledge) in maverick ways.
+Control Shift connects listeners with maverick frontline experts who work to equip communities with TALK.

 Season 1